Content warning: body horror, vomiting, blood, misgendering, dysphoria, religious trauma.

 He blinks stinging eyes and tries to focus on the small, jerky clumps.
 He sees the folded legs and glistening bodies of nine frogs, intimately familiar creatures.
 Their skin is translucent and covered in bile, their organs visible beneath their skin.
 In the corner sits an empty Tupperware container.

 He sways, growing weaker.
 He hears saliva drip from his mouth to the floor without feeling it.
 His vision fades, everything around him looking overexposed, too bright.

 Sweat dripping from his forehead and pulse pounding at his temples, he feels a hollow sinking in his belly.

 About the author

-Bree Galea is a transmasc non-binary writer and third-year Creative Writing student at Curtin University.
+Jesse Galea is a transmasc non-binary writer and third-year Creative Writing student at Curtin University.
 They’re interested in character-driven stories exploring diverse experiences of gender and sexuality.
-Bree’s work can be found in the 2021 print edition of Pulch Magazine and the 2020 and 2021 editions of Coze Journal.
+Jesse’s work can be found in the 2021 print edition of Pulch Magazine and the 2020 and 2021 editions of Coze Journal.